jackiepareja/dt-spa-v2/README.md

 ### :hammer_and_wrench: Future Features
 > I've decided to build this web application using React to scale it into a mobile application using React Native.
-Dog Tales will soon have a admin console to manage their clients and contractors.
+Dog Tales will also soon have an admin console to manage their clients and contractors, scheduling, payment systems and more!

 ### :pushpin: pareja.jackie@gmail.com | www.jackiepareja.com